 Ready for a getaway to this unique part of the globe?
-We’ve rounded up the best things to do in this mysterious and unique country – so all you need to do now is find somewhere to stay.
+Well, we’ve already rounded up the best things to do in this mysterious and unique Nordic island, so all you need to do now is find somewhere to stay.
 And for a true taste of Icelandic living, nothing beats an Airbnb.
 Here’s our pick of the best Airbnbs in Iceland.
+Ready?

-An architectural home located in the picturesque north of Iceland, this villa boasts incredible views of the countryside, as well as the aurora borealis (if you’re lucky) and midnight sun (if visiting in Summer).
-As for the apartment itself, it sleeps four and is kitted out with contemporary luxuries.
+This architectural stunner is located in the picturesque north of Iceland, the villa claims spectacular views over the countryside, as well as the aurora borealis (if you’re lucky) and midnight sun (if visiting in Summer).
+As for the apartment itself, it sleeps up to four and is kitted out with oodles of modern luxuries.
+Very nice stuff.

-The big brother to camping, staying at this cabin is a unique experience.
+You can think of staying in this beautiful cabin as the big brother to camping.
+The big brother that’s much more comfortable and warmer and a bit more grown up.
 With space for two guests, one night just wouldn’t be enough – mainly because you'll be located near water caves, lava fields and breathtaking black beaches.

 You might need to bring your own bedding to this little pod (or pay a little extra to have it provided for you), but don’t let that put you off.
 Quaint and cosy, they’re properly insulated so you don’t get the shivers – and you’ll have startling views for a fraction of the cost you’d expect.